36 beautiful reasons to visit in Greece

 Rhodes has been known for its ceramics since antiquity; indeed clay bricks from the island were used to build the dome of Hagia Sophia in Constantinople.

-Today the island of Rhodes is again on the forefront with its colorful decorative designs shown below, some of them modern, others inspired from the exhibits in the Rhodes archeological museum.
+Today the island of Rhodes is again on the forefront with its colorful decorative designs, some of them modern, others inspired from the exhibits in the Rhodes archeological museum.

 Acropolis